 People say it’s bad to check emails and notifs during work or at least have 15 mins from 8 hours to do so.
 Commutes are the best times to check those mails so that you don’t occupy too much time on unnecessary messages.
 If you need phone calls, might as well include it.
 Whenever I listen to a podcast, I include in my time to multi-task on checking unread messages.
 Try to reduce clutters as much as possible before starting your work.

 6. Read the Current Headlines

 There’s no reason to be left behind on the current news.
 Whenever you check your social media, there are some of your friends sharing about what happened today.
 Read and educate yourselves.
-Don’t be ignorant on current affairs.
+Don’t be ignorant of current affairs.

 You’ll notice I did not include checking of social media apps (FB, Twitter, etc).
 It’s because we impulsively check on it every 2 hours and it’s an unspoken rule to include them in our habits.
-It’s not worth mentioning since social media for me, is counter-productive due to endless scrolling of news feed.
+It’s not worth mentioning since social media for me, is counter-productive due to the endless scrolling of news feed.

 So far, I’m enjoying these things and it has helped me become less dull on downtimes.
 As much as I wanted to sleep, I tend to overcome drowsiness to the excitement of progress.
 What do you think are your best ways of productivity?
 Let me know on the comments!